regisftm/azure-fortinet-fabric-bootcamp/modules/module-09-site-to-site-vpn/README.md

 > [!WARNING]
 > Administrative access on port1 will no longer be available because IKE TCP and HTTPS are configured to use the same port (443).
-> We will use an ssh connection to change the IKE TCP port configuration and restablish Administrative access.
 >
-> Because we are using UDP as transport, the IKE TCP configuration will not be created?
+> Because we are using UDP as transport, the IKE TCP configuration  should not be created.

 #### 3.5 Review and Submit